OctopusDeploy/docs/docs/shared-content/octopus-server/octopus-server-community-limits.include.md

 - Deploy to 5 targets
-- Limit of 5 users with limited permissions
+- Limit of 5 users with [restricted permissions](/docs/administration/managing-licenses/community/index.md#restricted-permissions)
 - Limit of 5 projects
 - Valid for 12 months, extend anytime for free
 - Technical support included